Zenika/feedzback/docs-source/docs/installation.md

 Finally, visit the URL http://localhost:4200 and enjoy FeedZback! 🚀

-:::note
+:::info
-Please refer to [Local dev environment](/docs/technical-guides/environments/local) for other ways to launch the application.
+Please refer to [Local dev environment](/docs/technical-guides/environments/local-dev) for other ways to launch the application.
 :::